navnit28/nitrochat/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `project details`
+I made a responsive chatting webapp where users can create channels and chat with other users.
+I have used ReactJs, Redux, Material UI, React-Router and Google Firebase.
+I have used Google Authentication for users to sign in to the webapp.
+Users can add channels in this webapp and it has a clean ui with annimations while loading the webapp

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />